bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 React is component-based (i.e. modular) in that components can encapsulate both logic and data.
 In React's syntax data is referred to as 'state'.
 States are contained within the component itself to avoid binding issues with 'this'.

 2. What does it mean to _think_ in react?

+    A:  To _think_ in React means developing react apps in a manner that makes the code easily understandable to other and easy to maintain.
+This is accomplished by following best practices that have been reduced to a series of steps:

+    1. Start with a mock.

+    2. Break the UI into a Component hierarchy.

+    3.Build a static version with no interactivity.

+    4. Identify minimal representation of UI state.

+    5. Identify where state should live.

+    6. Add Inverse data flow.

+    7. Document your code.

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.